raspberrypi/documentation/linux/usage/text-editors.md

 sudo apt-get install vim
 ```

-One of the notable differences between Vim and Vi is that you can use the arrow keys to navigate the file.
 Vim also has a graphical version which opens in a window and allows interaction with the mouse.
 This version is installable separately:

 ```
 sudo apt-get install vim-gnome